 When it comes to nosh, whether you fancy pub grub in a traditional setting or something fancier with striking coastal views, there are a number of eateries and establishments in the village and around the harbour to choose from.

-Make this year’s break in Saundersfoot a joy from the start with a cosy coastal cottage from Love Cottages.
+Make this year’s break in your Saundersfoot holiday cottage a joy from the start with Love Cottages.